RobertMaged/Firebase-App/README.md

 -Write external storage permission so you can download your uploaded files.

-App developing is focus on Functionality more than User Interface,
-// so kindly do not make all of your concentrate on UI
+App developing is focus on Functionality more than User Interface, So kindly do not make all of your concentrate on UI